analogic/cacti-thold/README.md

     analogic/cacti-thold
 ```

-You need precreate db user and db itself.
+You need pre-create db user and db itself.
 Tables are created automaticaly at first start.
 Initial plugin enabling and settings is up to you.